-Sure, providing a sabbatical for a pastor is a monetary investment the congregation must make.
-But, like all other investments, there’s a benefit, and the benefit by far out ways the investment.
-The “benefit” is the long-term growth and overall health of the church.
+Providing a pastor with a sabbatical is a monetary investment the congregation must make.
+Like all other investments, there’s a benefit, and the benefit by far outweighs the investment.
+The “benefit” is the church’s long-term growth and overall health.

-Sabbaticals Increase Longevity – Statistically speaking a pastor’s greatest season of effectiveness begins after ten years of full-time service within the same congregation.
-Therefore, one of the greatest investments a church can make is to invest in a pastor’s long-term personal growth and renewal, which is the purpose of the sabbatical.
+Sabbaticals Increase Longevity – Statistically speaking, a pastor’s greatest season of effectiveness begins after ten years of full-time service within the same congregation.
+Therefore, one of the most significant investments a church can make is to invest in a pastor’s long-term personal growth and renewal, which is the purpose of the sabbatical.